kwahid/HNTSMRG_2024/Docker_tutorial/README.md

 ## **7\.
 Submitting an Algorithm (Zipped Docker Container Image) on Grand-Challenge.org**

 Before submitting to the challenge, you should first test your Docker container locally (as outlined above).
-[This Grand Challenge webpage](https://grand-challenge.org/documentation/building-and-testing-the-container/) might help you with testing.
+[This Grand Challenge webpage](https://grand-challenge.org/documentation/building-and-testing-the-container/) might further help you with testing.
+The following are general steps for submitting the container on the Grand Challenge website.
+More detailed instructions (with screenshots) can be found on the [Submission Instructions page for HNTS-MRG 2024](https://hntsmrg24.grand-challenge.org/submission-instructions/).

 **General Steps to Submit Your Docker Container**
 1. **Create an Algorithm Entry:**